freenas/freenas-docs/userguide/sharing.rst

 * :guilabel:`Path` set to :file:`/mnt/volume1/dataset1/directory1`

-Note that this requires the creation of two shares as it cannot be done with only one share.
+Note that this requires the creation of two shares.
+It cannot be done with only one share.